 If we carry this line of thinking, the surroundings of your computer monitor, the level of light around it, the color of the wall behind it, etc. all become players in your digital photo editing process; all unbeknown to you!
 Here are general guidelines for comfortable and accurate digital workflow.
 I asked my friends Jim and Frank to provide photographs of their workspace which they designed after consulting with me.

 - You must, MUST, start with a calibrated and profiled monitor.
 Without this step, you are not even fishing in murky waters, you are trying to fish in the desert.
-A calibrated and profiled monitor will display the colors accurately and reflect the correct luminance levels
+A calibrated and profiled monitor will display the colors accurately and reflect the correct luminance levels.
+Your monitor calibration may even be incomplete!

 - If there are windows to the side or above your monitor, use window blinds to sufficiently darken them and shield the light from the window so that it does not hit the screen.
 That will have a tendency to weaken the colors which will result in your excessive adjustments to your images.